EuPathDB-Infra/vagrant-webdev-poc/README.md

 You should refer to Landrush and Vagrant documentation and related online forums for information not covered in this document.

+If you decide to not use landrush, you can add entries to your host machines `/etc/hosts` file (this will be different on Windows).
+You will have to determine the external IP address of your vagrant guest (`ip addr show`).

 Usage
 =======